tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-23-lightweight-dita-hdita-model.md

 categories:
 - dita
 keywords:
 summary: "A recent article in the <i>Technical Communication Journal</i> explores lightweight DITA and the way it removes some of the complexity from the authoring process.
-Lightweight DITA is still in development, but it holds great promise in simplifying DITA and allowing authors to connect into larger systems for managing doc content."
+Lightweight DITA is still in development, but it holds great promise in simplifying DITA and allowing authors to connect into larger systems for managing doc content without abandoning HTML."
 thumb: techcommjonline.png
 ---